NEDA-LABS/stablenode/README.md

-# NEDAPay "Stablenode" Aggregator Order Lifecycle Documentation ---oct 5, 2025
+# NEDAPay "Stablenode" Aggregator Order Lifecycle Documentation by team NEDA ---oct 5, 2025

-**for development setup check readme.md**
+**for development setup check (`readme.md`)**

 ## Overview

-This document provides a comprehensive technical overview of the order lifecycle in the NEDA aggregator system, from initial order creation through final settlement or refund.
+This document provides a comprehensive technical overview of the order lifecycle in the NEDA "Stablenode"aggregator system adapted from PAYCREST PROTOCOL, from initial order creation through final settlement or refund.
 The system implements a sophisticated multi-chain payment processing pipeline with ERC-4337 Account Abstraction integration.

 ## Architecture Components